 If you tell someone that you’re reading War and Peace by Leo Tolstoy, you tend to get a reaction.
-I’ve found this is usually because people are impressed by it, the book being one that is renowned as being very long and, generally, very difficult.
+People are impressed by it: the book is renowned as being very long and, generally, very difficult.
 People tend to praise your efforts, but at the same time refrain from envying your reading choice.
-I’m often told…

 - It’s too long